 Back to Top

 TMJ DISORDERS is produced and distributed by the National Institute of Dental and Craniofacial Research in partnership with the Office of Research on Women’s Health, components of the National Institutes of Health (NIH) in Bethesda, Maryland.
-Part of the U.S. Department of Health and Human Services, NIH is one of the world's foremost medical research centers and the federal focal point for medical research in the United States.

 This publication is not copyrighted.
 Make as many photocopies as you need.